Juan-Nathan/diamonds-anova-tukey/README.md

 # 💎 Advanced Statistical Analysis of Diamond Data

-This project demonstrates rigorous hypothesis testing in Python by applying **one-way ANOVA**, **two-way ANOVA**, and **Tukey HSD post hoc** tests on diamond data from the Seaborn library.
+This project demonstrates rigorous hypothesis testing in Python by applying **one-way ANOVA**, **two-way ANOVA**, and **Tukey HSD post hoc** tests on the `diamonds` dataset from the Seaborn library.
 It explores how diamond prices vary across color grades and cut categories, and whether there are interaction effects between these factors.

 ## Datasets